 Andrew L. Graham.
-Mr. Graham, age 63, has served as a director of the Company since its initial public offering in October 2015.
-Since June 2008, Mr. Graham has served as Vice President, General Counsel and Secretary of HCI Group, Inc. (NYSE:HCI).
+Mr. Graham, age 64, has served as a director of the Company since its initial public offering in October 2015.
+Since June 2008, Mr. Graham has served as Vice President, General Counsel and Secretary of HCI Group, Inc. (NYSE:HCI), a Tampa, Florida based company with operations in insurance, technology and real estate.
 From 1999 to 2007, Mr. Graham served in various capacities, including as General Counsel, for Trinsic, Inc. (previously named Z-Tel Technologies, Inc.), a publicly-held provider of communications services headquartered in Tampa, Florida.
-Since 2011, Mr. Graham has served on the Internal Audit Committee of Hillsborough County, Florida.
+From 2011 to 2015, Mr. Graham served on the Internal Audit Committee of Hillsborough County, Florida.
 From 2007 to 2011, he served on the Board of Trustees of Hillsborough Community College, a state institution serving over 45,000 students annually.
-Mr. Graham holds a Bachelor of Science, major in Accounting, from Florida State University and a Juris Doctor, as well as a Master of Laws (L.L.M.) in Taxation, from the University of Florida College of Law.
+Mr. Graham holds a Bachelor of Science, major in Accounting, from Florida State University and a Juris Doctor, as well as a Master of Laws (LL.M.) in Taxation, from the University of Florida College of Law.
 Mr. Graham was licensed in Florida as a Certified Public Accountant from 1982 to 2001.
 As a Certified Public Accountant, he audited, reviewed and compiled financial statements and prepared tax returns.
 Mr. Graham's experience serving as general counsel to publicly-held companies brings to our Board of Directors a comprehensive understanding of public company operations, financial reporting, disclosure, and corporate governance, as well as perspective regarding potential acquisitions.
 With his accounting education and experience, he also brings a sophisticated understanding of accounting principles, auditing standards, internal accounting control and financial presentation and analysis.

 Frederick Mills.
-Mr. Mills, age 63, has served as a director of the Company since August 2018 and has been a partner with the law firm Morrison & Mills, PA since 1989, a Tampa, Florida law firm that focuses on business law.
-Since November,

-2011, Mr. Mills has been a founder and board member of Apex Labs, Inc (toxicology lab in Tampa, FL).
+Mr. Mills, age 64, has served as a director of the Company since August 2018 and has been a partner with the law firm Morrison & Mills, PA since 1989, a Tampa, Florida law firm that focuses on business law.
+Since November, 2011, Mr. Mills has been a founder and board member of Apex Labs, Inc (toxicology lab in Tampa, FL).
 Mr. Mills serves on the Alpha Tau Omega (Florida chapter) Board of Trustees numerous professional and civic boards.
 He received a Bachelor of Science from the University of Florida majoring in accounting and received a J.D. from the University of Florida.
-Mr. Mills will bring to the Board of Directors many years of business and financial experience from his past experience as a founding board member and Audit Committee Chairman for Nature Coast Bank (OTCQB:NCBF), which was a publicly-held company, and his business law practice.
+Mr. Mills brings to the Board of Directors many years of business and financial experience from his past experience as a founding board member and Audit Committee Chairman for Nature Coast Bank (OTCQB:NCBF), which was a publicly-held company, and his business law practice.